svelte-docgen/svelte-docgen/packages/svelte-docgen/README.md

 #### Tags

 If you're familiar with JSDoc, then you already know what tags are.
 Every line starting with a `@<tag-name>` will be extracted.
-They can be repetive, multi-line, contain inlined tag, etc.
+They can be repetitive, multi-line, contain inlined tag, etc.

 > [!NOTE]
 > They will be extracted as long as they are within the first root HTML comment with a `@component` tag.